What Are Flashes and Floaters?

 Who Gets Flashes?

-As you age or if you are nearsighted (have fuzzy distance vision), you are more likely to see flashes.
-Sometimes, flashes are signs of other eye problems that need care.
+As you age or if you are nearsighted, you are more likely to see flashes.
+Nearsightedness is when you have fuzzy distance vision.
+Sometimes, flashes are a sign of other eye problems that need care.

 Who Gets Floaters?

-The older you get, the more likely you’ll notice floaters.
+The older you get, the more likely you'll notice floaters.
 Floaters can also be caused by an eye injury or surgery.
-People who are very nearsighted also get more floaters.
-If floaters appear suddenly or greatly increase in number, they may be a sign of an eye problem that needs care.
+People who are very nearsighted may get more floaters.
+If floaters appear suddenly or greatly increase in number, see your health care provider.
+This may be a sign of an eye problem.